DEVOCO STUDIO — JOURNALPLATE 002 / OF 008

 What it produces, in return, is a brand that is intact at the only place it has to be.

-The phrase brand identity implies, in most engagements, a product that ends with a deck.
-A wordmark, a palette, a type system, a moodboard, a brand book, sometimes a packaging mockup.
+The phrase brand identity often pictures a product that ends with a deck — a wordmark, a palette, a type system, a moodboard, a brand book, sometimes a packaging mockup.
 The deck is the deliverable.
-What happens after — what the customer actually encounters in the browser — is, in this model, downstream.
+What the customer actually encounters in the browser sits, in that picture, downstream.

 A brand is a position held over time.
 A system is a position held under pressure.
 The pressure that brands face most often, and most consequentially, is the pressure of running on a screen, in front of a real customer, on a real device, at a real download speed.
 The brand identity has to survive that pressure.
 If it does not — if it is a beautiful description that fragments in production — it has not done its work.